strasbe/CS425-ECE428/MP1/README.md

 	$ node Slave.js

-on any other machines you want to be a part of the distributed system
+on any other machines you want to be a part of the distributed system.
+You will need to specify a filename you want the machines to grep on in the runGrep.js file.

 ## Testing
-Set up all machines required for tests, for Master test set up other slaves for the master to communicate with and for a Slave test set up a Master and other slaves for the slaves to communicate with:
+Set up all the machines you want to run with the test.
+Within the  SlaveLogTests.js file there is a parameter for the amount of machines other than the test machine.

-	$ npm test
+	$ node SlaveLogTests.js